-According to Abdelhadi et al. (2011), in Algeria, there is an industrial potential of large migratory pelagic species of high economic value such as bluefin tuna (Thunnus thynnus) which is being exploited by a foreign fleet, mainly Japanese.
-Japanese companies are fishing in these waters with little national control and making use of an agreement by which they pay to the Algerian government a fee for being allowed to fish every year.
-There are 48 long-lines with almost exclusively Japanese crew which exploits the resource for a month and a half per year.
+According to Abdelhadi et al. (2011), in Algeria there is a powerful industria of large migratory pelagic species of high economic value such as bluefin tuna (Thunnus thynnus).
+This specie is being captured by fleets from outside the Alboran shores, in particular from Japan.
+Japanese companies fish in these waters with a little national control under an agreement with the Algerian government, paying an annual fee for fishing.
+There are 48 longliners with almost exclusively Japanese crew which exploits the resource for a month and a half per year.
 In general, fishing effort is concentrated mainly in three areas, where there are also the highest rates of catch.
 In the area studied the Bluefin tuna is under high fishing pressure.
 Due to the abandonment of driftnet fishing, the Morrocan fleet has begun development research on longline and buoy gear (NOAA, 2012).